wkraz/Discrete-Math/README.md

-# Discrete-Math
+# Discrete Math
-coursework for Discrete Math
+This is my coursework for Discrete Math (CSE 20110) at Notre Dame